eleanor-clifford/ellie.clifford.lol/blog/0016-filtering-discrimination/index.md

 transgirl.fr as porn and blocked it.

-Oops, my bad, I forgot, us trans women can't have nice things, all we're good for is being degradingly fetishized -- oh except of course when we're to blame for [*checks notes*]{.small} everything from misogyny to child abuse<a href="#fn2" class="footnote-ref" id="fnref2" role="doc-noteref"><sup>2</sup></a>. ~~Scapegoating is straight out of the
+Oops, my bad, I forgot, us trans women can't have nice things, all we're good for is being degradingly fetishized---oh except of course when we're to blame for [*checks notes*]{.small} everything from misogyny to child abuse<a href="#fn2" class="footnote-ref" id="fnref2" role="doc-noteref"><sup>2</sup></a>. ~~Scapegoating is straight out of the